Thinkmill/manypkg/README.md

 ## External mismatch

-The ranges for all dependencies(excluding `peerDependencies`) on external packages should be equal(`===`).
+The ranges for all dependencies(excluding `peerDependencies`) on external packages should exactly match(`===`).
 This is so that only a single version of an external package will be installed because having multiple versions of the same package can cause confusion and bundle size problems especially with libraries like React that require there to only be a single copy of the library.
 It's important to note that this check does not enforce that only a single version of an external package is installed, only that two versions of an external package will never be installed because they're specified as dependencies of internal packages.

 There are vague thoughts that it should be possible to partially disable external mismatch rules but we have not yet had a use case for it so we have not addressed it yet.